Misconceptions about “Solar is A Scam”

-We want you to be assured of solar’s benefits and help you steer away from any scammers that may still be out there.
+We want you to be assured of solar’s benefits and help you avoid any scammers that may still be out there.

-Although PPA and lease agreements can work, the many disadvantages buyers aren’t unaware of or don’t comprehend at signing can lead to the solar scam idea.
-However, if you are informed, you can avoid any pitfalls.
+Although PPA and lease agreements work great as options to go solar, the disadvantages homeowners aren’t unaware of or don’t comprehend at signing can lead to the solar scam idea.

-Solar PPA and lease agreements are ways buyers can get residential solar fairly inexpensive, but here are some of the disadvantages:
+Solar PPA and lease agreements are ways for homeowners to get residential solar inexpensive, but here are some of the disadvantages of solar PPA and Lease Agreements:

-- Long-term contracts that tie you to paying someone for your energy (Approximately 15-25 years).
-You should be bill and energy independent with your solar system.
+- Long-term contracts that tie you to paying someone for your energy (Approximately 10-25 years).

-- Rate escalation, so the power you purchase from the solar panels on your home can go up annually.
-Not much different than just buying traditional electricity.
+- Rate escalation may be on the contracts, so the power you purchase from the solar panels on your home can go up annually.

 Signs of a Solar Scam

-While solar PPA and lease agreements are not scams, there are some scam artists or unethical solar companies out there that may try to take advantage of you.
-They play on your desire to invest in wonderful technology, becoming energy independent, and any lack of knowledge you may have, so we want to equip you with indicators to look for to avoid these money traps.
+While solar PPA and lease agreements are not scams, some scam artists or unethical solar companies may try to take advantage of you.
+They play on your desire to invest in wonderful solar energy technology, become energy independent, and any lack of knowledge you may have, so we want to equip you with indicators to look for to avoid these money traps.

 - Social media and internet ads that: